c-zhong-ucl-ac-uk/realTRIPS/publications.md

 * Leandra Lee, title: Multi-Scale Analysis of Commuting Efficiency and the Jobs-Housing Balance in the Pearl River Delta Mega-City Region

 2023 -
+* Ying Ye, title: Unpacking the Cycling Safety of London’s Road Environment A Machine Learning Method Integrating Street View Images with Cycle Accident Data
+* Zhiwei Huang, title: Exploring the Impact of Specific Built Environment on Trip Generation and Attraction in Shenzhen
+* Yuhong Chen, Exploring Relationships between Commuting Burdens and Built Environment Variables: Evidence from Guangzhou, China